 The implementation of an effective and efficient surface water quality monitoring program serves as the foundation for informed water management decisions.
-The collection, analysis, and reporting of water quality data educates resource managers and the public of waterbody conditions, the factors that affect these conditions, and the geographical context where protection or restoration measures are necessary.
+The collection, analysis, and reporting of water quality data educates resource managers and the public on waterbody conditions, the factors that affect these conditions, and the geographical context where protection or restoration measures may be necessary.
 As part of this foundation, the US Environmental Protection Agency (EPA) requires that states receiving section 106 Clean Water Act (CWA) funding prepare and submit a water monitoring strategy.
-The strategy is designed to be forward thinking and inclusive of all waterbody types (e.g. lakes, rivers, streams, wetlands, coastal waters).
+The strategy is designed to be forward thinking and inclusive of all waterbody types (e.g., lakes, rivers, streams, wetlands, coastal waters).

-In order to fulfill this requirement, the New Hampshire Department of Environmental Services (NH DES) developed its surface water monitoring strategy in 2005 (NH DES 2005).
-NH DES serves as the agency responsible implementing the CWA with a primary goal of restoring and maintaining the chemical, physical, and biological integrity of its water resources.
-In support of this goal, NH DES monitors its surface waters in order to satisfy federal reporting requirements [CWA section 305(b) and 303(d)], assist in regulatory decisions, and for use in planning activities (TMDLs, Section 319).
-The standards by which NH DES assesses the quality of its waters are outlined state law RSA 485-A and further clarified in administrative rule Env-Wq 1700.
+In order to fulfill this requirement, the New Hampshire Department of Environmental Services (NHDES) developed its surface water monitoring strategy in 2005 (NHDES 2005).
+NHDES serves as the agency in New Hampshire responsible for implementing the CWA with a primary goal of restoring and maintaining the chemical, physical, and biological integrity of its water resources.
+In support of this goal, NHDES monitors its surface waters in order to satisfy federal reporting requirements [CWA section 305(b) and 303(d), 319, and 406], assist in regulatory decisions, and for use in planning activities (TMDLs, Section 319).
+The standards by which NHDES assesses the quality of its waters are outlined state law RSA 485-A and further clarified in administrative rule Env-Wq 1700.
 Water quality data collected in support of these efforts are subject to strict quality assurance measures and managed within a comprehensive data management system.